-The Landscape Foundation, Sir Geoffrey Jellicoe's initiative, a view from the Director’s chair
+The Landscape Foundation, a view from the Director’s chair

 In her former capacity as director of the Landscape Foundation (LF), Gillian Darley recently offered FOLAR a small bundle of papers in connection with the work of the Landscape Foundation and Geoffrey Jellicoe and some other related matters.
 We hope the MERL will accept these as part of the Landscape Institute collection.
 In the meantime, we invited Gillian Darley to write something about her interview for the post of director of the Foundation, and also about the work with which this organisation was involved.
 This is what she wrote for us.